lesensei/idfm-card/README.md

 ### Add the component to your dashboard

 1. Go to <https://me-deplacer.iledefrance-mobilites.fr/fiches-horaires/> and query the next departure times for your chosen transport line and station.
-Once you can see them displayed, copy your browsers URL.
+Once you can see them displayed, copy your browser's URL.
 2. Back to HA, open your dashboard of choice, click the "hamburger" menu in the top right then "modify", and click the "add card" button in the bottom-right.
-Choose the IDFM card (probably "carte ile de france mobilité"), and paste the URL from the previous step.
-It should automatically populate the `line`, `station` and `way` fields.
-That last field you may want to fiddle with to find the value that suits your need between outward `A`, inward `R` or both `AR`.
-Note: for buses, AR is the only supported value.
+Choose the IDFM card (probably "Carte ile de france mobilité"), and paste the URL from the previous step.
+It should automatically populate the `line`, `station` and either the `arrivalStation` or the `direction` fields.
-3. Add an optional title to your card if you wish and click "save".
+3. Change the other optional fields if you wish (and lose the amazing automatic header if you change the `name`field !) and click "save".

 If step 2 above doesn't work for you, you can still find the IDs you need manually, though it is a bit harder.
 You will need to look at the URL from step 1 and find the line and stop_area parameters (beware, they are URL encoded).